nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are parameters to be supplied by you.<br>
   e.g. in `add d/DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `add d/DESCRIPTION`.

 * Parameters in square brackets are optional.
-Parameters without square brackets are compulsory. <br>
+Parameters without square brackets are compulsory.
+If you wish to include any of the optional field, you need to follow its format.<br>
   e.g. `d/DESCRIPTION [t/TAG]` can be used as `d/CS3243 Assignment4 t/Minimax` or as `d/CS3243 Assignment4`.

 * For commands that take in an `INDEX`, only one index is to be supplied.<br>